Wild Hogs: Critical response

-On Rotten Tomatoes, the film has an approval rating of 14% based on 145 reviews with an average rating of 4.00/10.
+On Rotten Tomatoes, Wild Hogs has an approval rating of 14% based on 145 reviews with an average rating of 4.00/10.
 The site's critical consensus reads, "Wild Hogs is a dreadful combination of fish-out-of-water jokes, slapstick, and lazy stereotypes."
 On Metacritic, the film has a score of 27 out of 100 based on reviews from 29 critics, indicating "generally unfavorable reviews".
 Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.

 Ty Burr of The Boston Globe compared the film's merits to its titular motorcycles, believing it to be "a bumptious weekend ride... the engine could use tuning and the plugs are shot, but it gets you most of the way there."
 Although writing a negative review, Burr offered praise for the film's final act, believing it "takes a satisfying turn" and that, with the exception of Allen, each of the film's primary cast members "earned his designated chuckle."
 He also favorably compared the film to RV, another comedy film focusing on a road trip.

 Peter Travers of Rolling Stone gave it two out of four stars and wrote: "Jokes dying on the lips of these easy riders are hard to stomach."
 Dennis Harvey of Variety wrote: "Uninspired script and broad slapstick yuks won't earn this any plaudits, but slick, safe package should do OK with North American mall [audiences]".